cinnData/WebScraping/[WEB-02] Introduction to Python.md

     ...:     return y
 ```

-When you define a function, Python just takes note of the definition, accepting it when it is syntactically correct (parentheses, commas, etc).
-The function can be applied later to different arguments (during the same session).
+When you define a function, Python just takes note of the definition, accepting it as far as it is syntactically correct (parentheses, commas, etc).
+The function can be applied by the same kernel to different arguments.

 ```
 In [32]: f(2)
 Out[32]: -0.3333333333333333
 ```

-If you apply the function to an argument for which it does not make sense, Python will return an error message which depends on the values supplied for the argument.
+If you apply the function to an argument for which it does not make sense, Python returns an error message which depends on the values supplied for the argument.

 ```
 In [33]: f(1)